cybozu/neco-containers/local-pv-provisioner/README.md

 | node-name          | LP_NODE_NAME          | `""`                 | The name of Node on which this program is running.                                                  |
 | polling-interval   | LP_POLLING_INTERVAL   | `10`                 | Polling interval to check devices.
 It is set by a second.                                           |
 | development        | LP_DEVELOPMENT        | `false`              | Use development logger config.                                                                      |

-## How to decide the size of PV

-`pv.spec.capacity.storage` is decided from the max capacity of the disk.

 ## Installation